-Rutland Program: Wellness and Recovery in a Charming Vermont Town
+Rutland Aftercare Program: Wellness and Recovery in a Charming Vermont Town

 We recognize that individuals grow and progress at different rates.
 Our program allows residents to move at their own pace through a continuum of care that offers a spectrum of options.
-Whether at our Royce Street transitional home, in an individual apartment in our Townhouse, or in an independent apartment in the town of Rutland, residents who transition into our Rutland Program can flex their wings in an open but supported environment.
+Whether at our Royce Street transition house, in an individual apartment in our Washington Street Townhouse, or in an independent apartment in the town of Rutland, residents who transition into RAP can flex their wings in an open but supported environment.

 In all our efforts, we keep the individual in mind.
 We meet people where they are, and keep the challenges appropriate to each person's needs.

 The Ranch is a safe and insular system, and Royce Street functions as a ready-made working community.
 But for residents to make the leap to greater independence, their focus must broaden to include the larger context of Rutland.

 Volunteer opportunities provide not only the means for residents to give back to their communities, but also to make connections to new people with wide interests.

 Other opportunities to get involved present themselves with the frequent events in Rutland: the weekly farmers market is a popular gathering place, as are the many parks in the city, and street festivals bring out the best of Rutland’s accessible downtown.
 Activity clubs are also a popular choice.
 These social opportunities are vital in forming bonds within the greater community.

 Residents begin a relationship with an advisor from RAP while they are still at the Ranch.
 RAP Advisors concern themselves with the difficulties that come along with transition of any kind.
 They also help residents adjust to the increased pace and responsibility of living in town.
 Assistance in medication management, addressing addiction, budgeting, cleaning, cooking, and managing free time are typical services, though the skilled staff is available for more individualized needs as well.